TubeHosting/TubePHP-API/README.md

 $mail = "E-Mail@Address.tld";

 try {
-    //login using the credentials of an existing tube-hosting.de account (the login returns a new user object)
+    //login using the credentials of an existing tube-hosting.de account (the login returns a new JWTTokenResponse)
     $user = Objects\User::login(new Objects\AuthenticationLoginData($mail, $password));

     $vps = Objects\VPS::getServerById(488); //get a VPS by the id, returns new VPS object
     $vpsStatus = Objects\VPS::getServerStatusById(488); //get status information of VPS, returns new VpsStatus Object

-    //print different information about the VPS
-    print "Overview ".$vps->getVpsType()." - ".$vps->getName() . "\n";
-    print "Node: " . $vps->getNodeId() . "\n";
-    print "IP: " . $vps->getPrimaryIPv4()->getIpv4()->getIpv4() ."\n";
+    //print different information about the VPS, provided in the VPS and VpsStatus Object print "Overview ".$vps->getVpsType()." - ".$vps->getName() . "\n"; print "Node: " . $vps->getNodeId() . "\n"; print "IP: " . $vps->getPrimaryIPv4()->getIpv4()->getIpv4() ."\n";